supermassivedb/supermassive/readme.md

 ------- SOON TO BE IMPLEMENTED -------

-STATS -- get stats on all nodes in the cluster
+STAT -- get stats on all nodes in the cluster

 NNDE host:port -- add a node to the cluster